Margaret Nisbett

-Margaret Nisbett, MBE, (born 9 January 1929) is an Australian coloratura soprano.
+Margaret Josephine Nisbett MBE (9 January 1929 – 2 July 2023) was an Australian coloratura soprano.

 Biography

 Margaret Nisbett was born in Preston, Victoria.
-She had an older sister, Coral (Capelin), now deceased.
+She had an older sister, Coral (Capelin).

-Margaret always loved music and, as a child, performed small concerts at home with her sister, as well as at her local Church of England.
+Nisbett always loved music and, as a child, performed small concerts at home with her sister, as well as at her local Church of England.
 She attended Tyler Street Primary School in Preston and later Preston Girls High School until the age of 15 (typical for the time) and showed a great interest in French, History and Painting.
 Upon leaving school she trained as a shorthand typist and worked in that field for a time.

-Margaret married Jon Weaving in 1952 and their only child (Jon Hugh Weaving) was born in 1955.
-They were separated in 1959.

-She has one grandson, Talon Ashley Weaving, born 1985.
+Nisbett married Jon Weaving in 1952, and their only child, Jon Hugh Weaving, was born in 1955.
+They separated in 1959.
+She had one grandson, Talon Ashley Weaving, born 1985.

-Margaret still lives in the family home in Victoria, Australia.
+Margaret lived in the family home in Victoria, until her death on 2 July 2023, at the age of 94.